Here is a short guide to where you can travel and how quarantine rules will work for those travelling to the UK.

 Those arriving into the UK will not be required to self-isolate if they’re coming from one of dozens of ‘travel corridor’ countries or territories.

-The rule applies to passengers coming from the following places into the UK:
+The exemption applies to passengers coming from the following places into the UK:

-Anguilla; Antigua & Barbuda; Aruba; Barbados; Bermuda; Bonaire, St Eustatius and Saba; British Virgin Islands; Cayman Islands; Curaçao; Cayman Islands; Dominica; Falkland Islands; Gibraltar; Grenada; Guadeloupe; Jamaica; Martinique; Montserrat; The Seychelles; South Georgia and the South Sandwich Islands; St Barthelemy; St Helena, Ascension and Tristan da Cunha; St Kitts and Nevis; St Lucia; St Pierre and Miquelon; St Vincent and the Grenadines; Trinidad and Tobago; and Turks and Caicos Islands.
+Anguilla; Antigua and Barbuda; Barbados; Bermuda; Bonaire, St Eustatius and Saba; British Virgin Islands; Cayman Islands; Cuba; Curaçao; Dominica; Falkland Islands; Grenada; Guadeloupe; Jamaica; Montserrat; The Seychelles; South Georgia and the South Sandwich Islands; St Barthelemy; St Helena, Ascension and Tristan da Cunha; St Kitts and Nevis; St Lucia; St Pierre and Miquelon; St Vincent and the Grenadines; and Trinidad and Tobago.

-Australia; British Indian Ocean Territory (BIOT); Fiji; French Polynesia; Hong Kong; Japan; Macao; Malaysia; New Caledonia; New Zealand; Pitcairn Islands; Taiwan; South Korea and Vietnam.
+Australia; British Indian Ocean Territory (BIOT); Brunei; Fiji; French Polynesia; Hong Kong; Japan; Macao; Malaysia; New Caledonia; New Zealand; Pitcairn, Henderson, Ducie and Oeno Islands; South Korea; Taiwan; and Vietnam.

 Réunion Island and Mauritius

 Note that if you have travelled to any place not on this list in the 14 days before your journey, you will still have to self-isolate for 14 days on arrival into the UK.

 The government has said that the list will be kept under review and countries may be added or removed from this list over the coming days.

 Notably the United States, and European nations France, the Netherlands, Portugal, Spain and Sweden are not on the list.
 These countries are regarded as being too high risk to allow travellers coming from these places to come to England without self-isolating on arrival.